Firebase with Flutter

 }

-Why Enable buildConfig
+Why Enable buildConfig?

 BuildConfig class usage:

-class is not generated, such as:Cannot access 'BuildConfig': it is private in 'com.example.myflutterapp'
+Some libraries might throw errors if theBuildConfigclass is not generated, such as:Cannot access 'BuildConfig': it is private in 'com.example.myflutterapp'

 Rebuild the Project

-file, it’s good practice to clean and rebuild the project to ensure everything is configured correctly.
+After making changes to the build.gradle file, it’s good practice to clean and rebuild the project to ensure everything is configured correctly.

 - Run the following commands in the terminal: